dimfeld/website/posts/parsing_with_nom.md

 }
 ```

-The `raw_url` parser is an example of using some external code to parse a particular string,
+The `raw_url` parser uses another library to parse a particular string,
-rather than just the ones built in to nom.
+rather than just the ones built in to `nom`.
 Here we are looking for URLs that occur in the
 content but are not explicitly tagged as such.

-We iterate manually through the characters in the input, and use the `UrlLocator`
+It iterates through the characters in the input, and uses the `UrlLocator`
-crate to see if we have found a URL.
+crate at each step to see if we have found a URL.
 Once we have made a decision, we return an `Ok` with
 the URL contents, or a `nom::error::Error`, which indicates that the parser did not match.
-I cheated a little bit here and just reused one of the built-in nom error codes.
+I cheated a little bit here and just reused one of the built-in `nom` error codes instead of creating a
+custom error type.

 ```rust
 /// Parses urls not inside a directive